devonfw-forge/devon4flutter-non-bloc-arch/pages/400-Conventions.md

 *Figure XXX: Possible Project Directory Structure*

-I would also recommend splitting up the ui directory into pages and widgets.
+I would also recommend splitting up the UI directory into pages and widgets.
 This way you have the highest level of your interface in one place.
 Suri combines the repository and data directory into one, this also a perfectly valid option.

-## Performance Pitfalls

-  - short list of tips

 <p align="right"><a href="https://github.com/Fasust/flutter-guide/wiki/500-Conclusion">Next Chapter: Conclusion ></a></p>
 <p align="center"><a href="#">Back to Top</a></center></p>